 For fully online courses, a student has until Thursday (at 11:59 p.m.) of the first week of the class to add or drop a course.
+After that point, a student can withdraw with a grade of "W" from a class up to the end of the sixth week of classes for an eight-week course (or the end of the fourth week for a five-week class).

 For adult program courses, a student has until the day before the second class meeting to add or drop a course.
-After that period, a student can withdraw, with a grade of "W," up to 80 percent of the course.
+After that period, a student can withdraw, with a grade of "W," up to the two-thirds point of the course.
 Please refer to the course syllabus for details.